 The Principle of Cause and Effect in Business

-In this podcast, I talk about the Principle of Cause and Effect in business, particularly for entrepreneurs and commission only sales people.
+In this podcast, I talk about the Principle of Cause and Effect in business, particularly for entrepreneurs and commission-only salespeople.
 This is one of those topics that seems too simple to be worth discussing.
 But, in my experience, the Principle of Cause and Effect is how you deal with the persistent challenge of economic uncertainty.
-Most aspiring entrepeneurs never quit their day jobs because of the fear of uncertainty.
-This seems like a rational fear, until you realize what I realized in my mid twenties….
+Most aspiring entrepreneurs never quit their day jobs because of the fear of uncertainty.
+This seems like a rational fear until you realize what I realized in my mid-twenties…

 The law of cause and effect doesn’t stop working just because you’ve quit your job.

 Most importantly, you have to do all of this well enough to get to the point where you can afford to hire people to help you.
-Even then, you have to hire, manage and fire these people.
-And if someone who works for you drops the ball on a project or quites suddenly, it call comes back into your lap.
+Even then, you have to hire, manage, and fire these people.
+And if someone who works for you drops the ball on a project or quits suddenly, it all comes back into your lap.
 It’s impossible for me to overstate how complicated and stressful this is until you experience it.
 But my point is when you’re an entrepreneur, there’s absolutely no guardrail or buffer to protect you from the brutal consequences of your own mistakes, or the impact of totally unexpected things that are out of your control.
-This is why becoming an entrepeneur starts with understand the role of the Principle of Cause and Effect in business, and how to align yourself with it.
+This is why becoming an entrepreneur starts with understanding the role of the Principle of Cause and Effect in business, and how to align yourself with it.

 Goals and Progress